 The female ovulation cycle varies from woman to woman and each woman does experience variations throughout her cycle.

 Thus, you cannot really know when you ovulated until you have your period.
 This makes trying to conceive based on ovulation alone difficult to predict.

 Day 1 is the first day of bleeding.
 If you have spotting before your true period, do not count spotting as part of your new cycle.

-The length if the luteal phase, which depends on the balance between estrogen and progesterone within the body.
+The length if the luteal phase depends on the balance between estrogen and progesterone within the body.
 This delicate balance is what triggers ovulation to occur each month.

 This small gland located at the base of the brain releases two important hormones: the Follicle Stimulating Hormone (FSH) and the Luteinizing Hormone (LH).